Dor-sketch/AlphaSudokuGo/README.md

 }
 ```

-Please note that no `forward checking` or other `interface` was incorporated into the `SudokuCSP` class.
-The primary objective of this project is to showcase the capabilities of AI and CSP in resolving complex puzzles and to generate engaging visualizations of the search process.
-A more effective approach to backtracking in this scenario would also involve selecting the order of the variables and the values to be assigned to the variables, which can be accomplished using the `Minimum Remaining Values` (MRV) and `Least Constraining Value` (LCV) heuristics.
-However, this would interfere with the proper functioning of the Cool Matrix visualization, as the visualization relies on the order of the variables and the values to be assigned to the variables.

 ### Visualization

-The program includes a graphical user interface (GUI) constructed with `Qt5`, which allows users to input their own puzzles and watch the solver in real-time.
+The program includes a graphical user interface (GUI) constructed with `Qt5` and `sfml`, which allows users to input their own puzzles and watch the solver in real-time.
 The GUI is designed to be user-friendly and interactive, enabling users to alter the puzzle and observe the solver in action.
 The primary aim of the GUI is to offer an engaging and informative experience for users.
 The GUI employs advanced features of Qt5 and C++ to create a visually attractive and interactive environment for users.
 Here are some of the main features of the GUI.

 ```c++
 // Draw the Sudoku grid and numbers.